fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - PCA now is not computed automatically when going into the data analysis section of the software.
 - Bugfix in Univariate Analysis and change in how it is made (data filtering section within it).
 Now if data filtering used is 'total_samples', the filtering is performed by the percentage of samples allowed used with the full dataset rounded up.
 E.g. if the minimum nº of samples a feature must appear in a 15-sample dataset is 4, then by performing univariate analysis between 2 classes on a 6-sample subset, the minimum nº of samples allowed is (4/15) * 6 = 1.6 rounded up, that is, it has to appear in at least 2 of that 6 sample-subset (and 4 samples of the original 15).
 - Multiple minor changes and improvements.

+#### Version Alpha.3 (26/04/2024)

+- Added possibility to interpret mass values in data index as Neutral, Positive m/z or Negative m/z (in Data Reading).
+- Added possibility to define which adducts to search for Data Annotation when comparing data masses to the databases selected.
+- Mass calculations (of compounds based on formula and adducts) are now made with fractions instead of floats.
+- Bugfix and improvement in PLS-DA components.
+Now maximum number of components based on number of samples available (and folds in cross-validation) is controlled.
+- Updated the rest of the graphical interface and report generation based on the changes in Data Reading and adducts in Data Annotation.
+- Minor bugfixes and improvements throughout software.

 ### Extra Packages to be installed to run the graphical interface (requires at least the versions indicated)